 As with the other kits, you’ll swab your dog’s cheek to get DNA, mail the sample in, and then get details on your pup’s ancestry.
 You’ll get details on your dog’s breed composition, as well as information on your dog’s dominant breeds and the associated personality traits and health issues.

-If your dog’s breed is truly mysterious—or if you suspect there are many or rare breeds involved—the Wisdom Panel Dog DNA Test Kit is likely your best option.
-It tests for 350 breeds, types, and varieties.
+If your dog’s breed is truly mysterious—or if you suspect there are many or rare breeds in the mix—the Wisdom Panel Premium Dog DNA Test is impressively thorough, testing for more than 350 breeds.

 The testing process is fairly simple: Each test comes with two DNA test swabs.
 You’ll use them to take a sample from the inside of your dog’s mouth.
 This process may be a bit more complicated than it seems—because you need make sure your dog does not lick, chew, or eat anything for a couple of hours before getting the sample.
 Then, using pre-paid postage (also included) you’ll mail the sample off.
 At a lab, this DNA sample will be tested for hundreds of markers that help identify your dog’s breed ancestry all the way to the dog’s great-grandparents.
 Within three weeks, you’ll receive an email with your dog’s results.